nozhati/Textbox/README.md

 # Textbox
 android textbox test

-to import into your project just add `implementation 'ir.esnizer.Textbox:textbox'` in your gradle module project android.
+to import into your project just add `implementation 'com.github.nozhati:Textbox:1.0'` in your gradle module project android.